-An outline drawing is usually the initial sketch before any shading or coloring has been added.
+An outline drawing is usually the initial outline sketch before any shading or coloring has been added.
 The outline can be used for reference points when adding more detailed elements at a later stage.

-Outlining a drawing allows you to focus on one element at a time without being distracted by premature detail.
+Drawing an outline allows you to focus on one element at a time without being distracted by premature detail.
 This means fewer mistakes and faster learning!

 An outline drawing can be a preliminary sketch or a final drawing.
 Very accomplished artists have the ability to cut through the detail and recognize the most important lines that convey the message.

 It is an enviable skill.
 Few artists can distill a drawing down to its elemental lines and retain its impact